muhmmad-ahmad-1/ATML_G4/README.md

 STL-10 dataset:
 airplane, bird, car, cat, dog, ship, truck,deer, horse,monkey

-About the Dataset: STL-10 is a subset of TinyImageNet just like CIFAR-10 but has a higher resolution
+About the Dataset: STL-10 is a subset of TinyImageNet just like CIFAR-10 but has a higher resolution (96x96 vs 32x32)

 #### Shape Bias Dataset Creation
 1) Image Processing Techniques to get Silhouette and Outline